tomerovadia/VoterHelpLine/README.md

 <img src="images/voter_screenshot.png" alt="voter_screenshot" width="300"/>

-The system immediately greets a voter upon initial message and attempts to automatically determine the U.S. state in which a voter is seeking to vote.
-After successfully doing so, a voter is connected directly with a volunteer with expertise in that U.S. state.
+The system immediately greets a voter upon initial message and attempts to automatically ask the voter for the U.S. state in which they are seeking to vote.
+A voter is then connected directly with a volunteer with expertise in that U.S. state.

-If a voter sends a message after having been idle for a set amount of time (currently one hour), the system sends an automated message acknowledging their message and informing them that a volunteer (preferably the same volunteer with which they previously communicated) is being sought.
+If a voter sends a message after having been idle for a set amount of time (currently one hour), the system sends an automated message acknowledging their message and informing them that a volunteer (likely the same volunteer with which they previously communicated) is being sought.

 ### Volunteer Experience